juxt/aero/README.md

 ## Status

-Please note that being a 0.x.y version indicates the provisional status of this library, and that features are subject to change.
+Please note that being a beta version indicates the provisional status of this library, and that features are subject to change.

 ## Getting started